Jim Palmer: Endorsements

 During the late 1970s and 1980s, Palmer was a spokesman and underwear model for Jockey brand men's briefs.
 He appeared in the company's national print and television advertisements as well as on billboards at Times Square in New York City and other major cities.
 He donated all proceeds from the sale of his underwear poster to the Cystic Fibrosis Foundation.

 From 1992 until 1999, he was frequently seen on television throughout the United States in commercials for The Money Store, a national home equity and mortgage lender.
 He has periodically appeared in ads and commercials for vitamins and other health-related products.
 Palmer also represents Cosamin DS, a joint health supplement made by Nutramax Laboratories in Edgewood, Maryland.

 He was also the spokesperson for Nationwide Motors Corp., which is a regional chain of car dealerships located in the Middle Atlantic region.
 He is currently a spokesman for the national "Strike Out High Cholesterol" campaign.
 Additionally, Palmer serves as a member of the advisory board of the Baseball Assistance Team, a 501(c)(3) non-profit organization dedicated to helping former Major League, Minor League, and Negro league players through financial and medical difficulties.

 Personal life

 Shortly after graduating from high school in 1963, Palmer married the former Susan Ryan in 1964.
 He has two daughters with Ryan, named Jamie and Kelly.
 Ryan was not a huge baseball fan, as Palmer recalled: "She used to bring her knitting and/or a friend, who usually liked baseball even less, to the games."

 In 2007, Palmer married the former Susan Earle, who has an adult son with autism.
-The Palmers have homes in Palm Beach, Florida, and in Corona Del Mar, California.
+The Palmers have homes in Palm Beach, Florida, and Corona Del Mar, California.
 In 2006, Palmer also acquired a penthouse condominium in Little Italy, Baltimore, which he uses while in Baltimore for Orioles' broadcasts.